I am often asked questions about Psychodynamic Therapy and the services I provide. These Frequently Asked Questions may assist you.

 Q: Are sessions truly confidential?

 A: You can talk about anything you wish during a session.
 There are some occasions where I may have to speak to others.
-1) Safeguarding 2) Disclosure of Serious Criminality 3) Money Laundering 4) Terrorism.
+1) Safeguarding 2) Disclosure of Serious Criminality 3) Money Laundering 4) Terrorism 5) People Trafficking.

 I have a privacy policy in place, you can read it here.